uber-archive/focuson/README.md

 == Overview

 Focusin is a tool to find security bugs in python web applications.

-You run it and it outputs a list of potential security flaws to investigate.
+Primarily flask + jinja web applications and primarily XSS.
+It was written as an experiment in response to the Uber Product Security team manually finding many XSS bugs in our codebase and wanting a way to scalably find them.

 It uses dataflow analysis to model security flaws like xss, sqli, ssrf as instances of a source (user input) flowing to a sink (dangerous function).

-It has been used at Uber to surface security flaws in our python applications.
-It currently supports  python + flask web applications but rules can be written to expand that scope.

 Focusin is best thought of as a dataflow framework for python upon which rules can be written.
 While you can run focusin directly you should expect to write custom rules for your codebase to find the types of security flaws you would expect to lurk within.

+Uber now uses focuson to automatically to surface probable security issues to the security team or, given high confidence, back to the engineer that wrote the issue.